-The CA Memorial Project with People First of California is pleased to memorialize our lost friends through the Remembrance Day Ceremonies throughout the state this Monday, September 21, 2015.
+The CA Memorial Project with People First of California was pleased to memorialize our lost friends through the Remembrance Day Ceremonies throughout the state on Monday, September 21, 2015.

 Thanks to the Pacific Alliance on Disability Self-Advocacy (PADSA), PFCA has a grant to allow funding to fill vacant positions on our Board of Directors.

 If you are interested in becoming a Board Representative to a region in California not currently represented, please open up this PDF and learn what it takes to apply.

 If you've always wanted to give to People First monthly but don't have the time to get online every month, PayPal now offers you to the ability to set it up and have a subscription to donate $10, $25, $50, $75 or $100/month.
 Click here or the pictures on the left to learn more.

 The Pacific Alliance on Disability Self Advocacy (PADSA) is pleased to announce that People First of California (PFCA) has been awarded a $10,000 grant with the Special Hope Foundation for support for their annual, statewide conference this summer.
 This grant will enable People First of California to include additional health care focused activities at their conference.
 PADSA had the pleasure of initiating the relationship between PFCA and Special Hope and assisting PFCA with the grant-writing process.